triSYCL/triSYCL/README.rst

 .. contents::

-This is a humble implementation test-bed to experiment with the provisional specification of the OpenCL_ SYCL_ `C++`_ layer and to give feedback to the Khronos_ OpenCL_ SYCL_ committee.
+triSYCL is a humble implementation test-bed to experiment with the provisional specification of the OpenCL_ SYCL_ `C++`_ layer and to give feedback to the Khronos_ OpenCL_ SYCL_ committee.